-- (A) Outdoor storage areas shall be located behind the front face of the building. - (B) Outdoor storage areas adjoining residential districts shall be screened with a wall, a non-metallic fence, a berm, landscaping, or any combination, as approved by the plan commission. - (C) Materials shall not exceed the height of required screening. - (D) Outdoor storage areas shall consist of concrete, asphaltic concrete, gravel, or other material approved by the plan commission. - (E) As part of the site plan/operation plan review process, the control of fugitive dust shall be addressed to the satisfaction of the reviewing authority.
+- (A) Outdoor storage areas shall be located behind the front face of the building. - (B) Outdoor storage areas adjoining residential districts shall be screened with a wall, a non-metallic fence, a berm, landscaping, or any combination, as approved by the town board upon recommendation of the plan commission. - (C) Materials shall not exceed the height of required screening. - (D) Outdoor storage areas shall consist of concrete, asphaltic concrete, gravel, or other material approved by the plan commission. - (E) As part of the site plan/operation plan review process, the control of fugitive dust shall be addressed to the satisfaction of the reviewing authority.